phpspec/phpspec2-site/README.md

 ## Sphinx

-The phpspec docs are built using Sphinx http://sphinx-doc.org/
+The phpspec site is built using Sphinx http://sphinx-doc.org/

-## Building the phpspec docs locally
+## Building the phpspec site locally

-To build the phpspec docs locally, you will need to install Sphinx.
+To build the phpspec site locally, you will need to install Sphinx.

 Installation varies between systems and more details about installing Sphinx for your system can be found at http://sphinx-doc.org/install.html